Budge Budge I: Pisciculture

 In the Budge Budge I CD block, in 2013–14, net area under effective pisciculture was 135 hectares, engaging 2,450 persons in the profession, and with an approximate annual production of 30,070 quintals.

 Pisciculture is an important source of employment in the South 24 Parganas district.
 As of 2001, more than 4.5 lakh people were engaged in Pisciculture.
 Out of this 2.57 lakhs were from the 13 blocks in the Sundarbans settlements.

 Banking

 In 2013–14, the Budge Budge I CD block had offices of 12 commercial banks.

 Backward Regions Grant Fund

 The South 24 Parganas district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Budge Budge I CD block has 1 originating/ terminating bus routes.

-Santoshpur, Akra, Nangi and Budge Budge are stations on the Sealdah–Budge Budge line.
+Santoshpur, Akra, Nangi and Budge Budge are stations on the Sealdah South section.